creatis-myriad/creatis-myriad.github.io/collections/_posts/2023-02-21-Complementing Brightness Constancy with Deep Networks for Optical Flow Prediction.md

 What is optical flow estimation?
 - Computation of the per-pixel motion between video frames.

-Where can the optical flow estimation be applied?
+Where can optical flow estimation be applied?
 - Video compression, image registration, object tracking, etc.

 Traditional methods use the brightness constancy (BC) model, which assumes the intensity of pixels is conserved during the motion.
 Given a random pixel $$x$$, $$I_{t-1}(x) = I_{t}(x+w)$$, where $$w$$ is the motion of the pixel.
 If only small motions are considered, this constraint can be linearized to a partial differential equation and solved by variational methods: